Very detailed and knowledgable.

 Mr. Barkemeyer also represents criminal and DWI clients that aren't from Louisiana, but have criminal charges in Louisiana.
 Depending on the type of case, he may be able to handle the case so that the client never even has to come to court.
 Obtaining his legal services does not require that you travel to Baton Rouge.
 He remains just as accessible to his out-of-state clients as his local clients.
 Communication is the most important aspect of an attorney-client relationship.
 Mr. Barkemeyer maintains full communication with his out-of-state clients and/or their families.
 More Info.

-DWI Defense Attorney In Baton Rouge, Louisiana
+DWI Lawyer In Baton Rouge, Louisiana

 DWI or DUI is a crime in Louisiana.
 Therefore, Mr. Barkemeyer has represented many clients charged with DWI.
 He is an effective Baton Rouge DWI lawyer and has given numerous presentations regarding the law relating to DWI.
 He has spoken publicly in news interviews and videos concerning the specific DWI and DUI laws.